What keeps me up at night? Read more about the issues here.

 The Township Committee's approach to creating the annual budget is simple - taxes are your money, and not ours to waste!
 That means eliminating unnecessary expenditures, identifying efficiencies, realizing costs savings opportunities through shared service arrangements, and prioritizing capital investments that provide residents the biggest bang for the buck.
 It's never easy and necessitates some tough choices, but in the end we live by the credo that low taxes are Job #1 in Bedminster.

 What's the bottom line?
-The average local tax bill1 in Bedminster, based on 2020 assessments, increased by only $5.45 versus 2019.
-Last year, Bedminster was recognized by nj.com as having the lowest taxes in all of Somerset County.
+The average local tax bill1 in Bedminster, based on 2023 assessments, will be about $1,550, an increase of only $32.80 versus 2022.
+Year after year, Bedminster is recognized as having some of the lowest taxes in all of Somerset County.
 Running the township like a business allows us to always put taxpayers first.

 It's no surprise this is an issue - it's the central theme of my campaign.